 Traffic Focus of the Month

-In addition to regular duties, the Traffic Safety Unit targets specific offences and problem areas through “Traffic Focus of the Month”.
-The targeted offence or problem is dictated by season, as in the case of September’s focus on school zone speed limits.
+In addition to regular duties, the Traffic Safety Unit partners with SGI to target specific offences and problem areas through “Traffic Focus of the Month”.